sepal-contrib/coverage_analysis/doc/en.rst

 =======================================

 Module using the `sepal_ui <https://github.com/12rambau/sepal_ui>`_ framework and an interactive **Voila** dashboard to create maps of cloud-free observations for major optical satellites as available on Google's Earth Engine Platform.

-The framework follows themain ideas from bfasts' countObs and summaryBrick functions as described [here](http://www.loicdutrieux.net/bfastSpatial/#Data_Inventory).
+The framework follows the logic of bfasts' countObs and summaryBrick functions as described [here](http://www.loicdutrieux.net/bfastSpatial/#Data_Inventory).

-For B-Fast sepcific requirements read [Schultz et al. 2013](http://dx.doi.org/10.1109/JSTARS.2015.2477473) for further background.
+For bfast specific requirements check [Schultz et al. 2013](http://dx.doi.org/10.1109/JSTARS.2015.2477473) for further background.

-The process is done in 3 steps described in the bellow sections
+The process is done in 3 steps described in the below sections:

 Select an AOI
 -------------